Do you ever get tired of looking at that drawer full of old cell phones?

 E-waste introduces toxic substances like lead, beryllium, nickel, and arsenic into the environment.
 This is why many states are making it illegal not to recycle.
 These substances could pose a greater threat to our environment down the road.

-The materials found in recycled cell phones can be made into other goods like jewelry, car parts, and other electronics.
+The materials found in recycled cell phones can be made into other goods like jewelry, car parts, and other electronic devices.
 In my research, I have discovered how important it is not to mix e-waste with household trash.

 In an attempt to reduce the toxins in our environment, Twenty-five states have passed e-waste legislation since 2003.
 Let's take New York as an example.
 New York state came out with the New York Electric Equipment Recycling and Reuse Act in 2010.